I had never made gelatin bubbles before but needed to make a bubble gum-inspired cake!

 Tip #1: Keep Your Gelatin Warm

-Tip #2: Use Small Balloons, And Don’t Inflate Them Fully
+Tip #3: Use Small Balloons & Don’t Inflate Them Fully

 As I began this project, I blew up some small balloons into varying sizes (1 inch to 3 inches in diameter).

 I did my best to shape them into circles.
 But you know what?
 BALLOONS AREN’T CIRCLES!
-They are oblong.
+They’re oblong.
 My makeshift way around this was to tie the knot very high up on the neck of the balloon.

 This was easiest to do when the balloons weren’t fully inflated.
 I recommend leaving yourself a bit of room to work with when blowing them up.

-While you may be tempted to completely slather the balloon with shortening, you actually do need to be sure you only add a thin layer.
+While you may be tempted to completely slather the balloon with shortening, a thin layer works best!

 If you don’t wipe away any excess shortening (white areas), the gelatin won’t stick to the balloon and take shape.

-Tip #4: Carefully Use A Fan To Help The Gelatin Bubbles Dry Faster
+Tip #6: Carefully Use a Fan to Help the Gelatin Bubbles Dry Faster

 This tip helps speed up the drying process.
 Without a little breeze, these gelatin bubbles can take up to 12 hours to firm up.